Each Teaching Fellow actively serves on one Teaching Fellows committee each year.

-In order to raise funds for activities that the Teaching Fellows funds do not cover, the fundraising committee will be in charge of creating fundraising events to raise money for these extra interests.
+In order to raise funds for activities that the Teaching Fellows funds do not cover, the fundraising committee will oversee creating fundraising events to raise money for these extra interests.
 For example, adopting a family to shop for near Christmas time, and coming up with the monies to provide them with a Christmas they deserve.
 The committee is responsible for advertising for the fundraisers, as well as planning a variety of fundraisers throughout the year.

 Professional Development Committee

 This committee is required to organize and operate Mock Interview Day with the freshmen cohort.
 This event gives potential new fellows an opportunity to learn about our Teaching Fellows program and helps to prepare these potential fellows for their regional interview day.
+Each member of the recruitment committee will be responsible for creating one form of digital recruitment within the fall semester that will be submitted to the directors by September 1st.
+This recruitment item must be able to send out using social media or within an email (such as videos, social media posts, flyers, info sessions, etc).
 The recruitment committee will also be responsible for assisting with Teacher Cadet Day, Discovery Day, Teacher Cadet classroom visits, and other recruitment events.
-The recruitment committee will work closely with Mr. Zan Wiggins and will be responsible for creating new recruitment resources (such as videos, social media posts, flyers, info sessions, etc).
+The recruitment committee will work closely with Mrs. Rebecca Masters.

 The executive committee will be responsible for carrying out the roles specified by each of their positions.
 They will meet immediately following the Professional Development each month in order to make plans for the Business Meeting.
 The executive committee will also be responsible for running notebook checks each semester and ensuring that all Teaching Fellows are held to the same standards.